arabold/serverless-react-boilerplate/README.md

 npx sls remove
 ```

 This will delete all resources but the distribution S3 bucket.
-As it still contains the bundles you will have to delete it manually for now.
+As it still contains the bundles you will have to delete the bucket manually for now.

 ## Changelog

+### 2021-10-10

+- Updated dependencies to the latest versions.
+This includes specifically the Webpack Dev Server 4.x.
+- Restructured the project structure to be more consistent. `App.tsx` and related files have been moved out for the `browser` folder directly into `src` as it is used by both the server and the browser rendering.
+You should rarely need to touch the contents of the `browser` or the `server` folder.
+- Updated the documentation (this file you're currently reading)

 ### 2021-06-04